bzier/gym-mupen64plus/README.md

 Many of the core concepts for this wrapper were borrowed/adapted directly from [@kevinhughes27](https://github.com/kevinhughes27)'s fantastic [TensorKart](https://github.com/kevinhughes27/TensorKart) project (self-driving MarioKart with TensorFlow).
 A huge thanks goes out to him for inspiring the foundation of this project.

+## Contributing

+Please create issues as you encounter them.
+Future work and ideas will be captured as issues as well, so if you have any ideas of things you'd like to see, please add them.
+Also, feel free to fork this repository and improve upon it.
+If you come up with something you'd like to see incorporated, submit a pull request.
+Adding support for additional games would be a great place to start.
+If you do decide to implement support for a game, please create an issue mentioning what game you are working on.
+This will help organize the project and prevent duplicate work.

 ## Setup

 ### Python Dependencies